metauni/metauni.github.io/npc/treeku.md

 ## Haiku

-Examples of Haiku that seem to be written by Treeku (it's hard to be completely sure):
+Examples of Haiku written by Treeku:

 ```
 Gentle wave of time,